An A1C of 8.7 Is Of Concernby Ask HealthCentral

-It’s unclear whether you are younger and skinny, or older and overweight.
-If younger and skinny, you probably have type 1 diabetes (AKA T1D or T1DM); if older and overweight, probably type 2 diabetes (AKA T2D or T2DM).
-It’s also unclear from your question whether you have symptoms of diabetes, such as excessive thirst and excessive urination (especially at night, which is called nocturia).
-Fatigue, change in vision, increased likelihood of infection, wounds that won’t heal, irritability, and numb sensation in hands and feet are also on the list of diabetes symptoms.
-And sometimes there’s uncontrolled hunger and paradoxical loss of weight; these are more common with type 1 diabetes.
+It's unclear whether you are younger and skinny, or older and overweight.
+If younger and skinny, you probably have type 1 diabetes; if older and overweight, probably type 2 diabetes.
+It's also unclear from your question whether you have symptoms of diabetes, such as excessive thirst and excessive urination (especially at night, which is called nocturia).
+Fatigue, change in vision, increased likelihood of infection, wounds that won't heal, irritability, and numb sensation in hands and feet are also on the list of diabetes symptoms.
+And sometimes there's uncontrolled hunger and paradoxical loss of weight; these are more common with type 1 diabetes.
 If you do have any of these symptoms, it was completely inappropriate to sit tight and retest in six months.

 Whether you reported symptoms or not, you should have been advised to change your meal plan, and test your own blood glucose.
 And to see a diabetes nurse educator and perhaps a dietitian to help with these changes.
 If these folks are Certified Diabetes Educators, it would be even better.

-If it seems likely that you have type 2, you probably should be starting metformin: it’s now considered wise to start drug treatment when the diagnosis of T2D is made.
+If it seems likely that you have type 2, you probably should be starting metformin: it's now considered wise to start drug treatment when the diagnosis of type 2 is made.
 And if you have type 1, you should already be on insulin therapy.

 Sorry to have to disagree with your physician: from what you report, the situation is indeed serious.
-Diabetes, whether T1D or T2D, is a life-long condition, and one that needs aggressive treatment to prevent the complications that everyone’s heard about.
-If your physician continues to feel it’s not serious, you should ask for a consultation with a diabetes specialist, preferably one who’s part of a diabetes team – or switch physicians.
+Diabetes, whether type 1 or 2, is a life-long condition, and one that needs aggressive treatment to prevent the complications that everyone's heard about.
+If your physician continues to feel it's not serious, you should ask for a consultation with a diabetes specialist, preferably one who's part of a diabetes team — or switch physicians.